NeonixRIT/TDD-Example/README.md

 ### Final Step: Finish The Assignment
 Now we have our `is_prime` function implemented, we can implement `main` to prompt a user for a number and print if that number is prime or not and should continue to prompt until the user inputs a number less than 1.

-Normally we do not need to test `main` functions and in this case we can since it is taking input and we haven't learned how to test that.
+Normally we do not need to test `main` functions and in this case we can't since it is taking input and we haven't learned how to test that.

 You can browse the new code here: [9408cd5](https://github.com/Acher0ns/TDD-Example/blob/9408cd50e47ea84b909e4af91fba2936ebaf3fd7/is_prime.py)